oceangiri23/Calculator/README.md

 # Calculator
-My first project in  Web Development .It is developed using HTML, CSS and JS.
+My first project in  Web Development .It was developed using HTML, CSS and JS.

 #  Features
 1. Basic Arithmetic calculations .